Driante/RandomCompressedCoding/papers/Methods.md

 ## Todo

 - [x] Change Fig 2 b,adding the average over ntetwork realization and an inset with a single network

-- [ ] Add the uncorrelated case.
+- [x] Add the uncorrelated case.
 Scatter plot + probability of error vs N at different L and noise
+  - [ ] Add methods

-- [ ] Add pure cells discussion on K dimensional case.
+- [x] Add pure cells discussion on K dimensional case.
 Add plot and fig.4
-  - [ ] Generate tuning curves
+  - [x] Generate tuning curves
-  - [ ] write the code for the comaprison
+  - [x] write the code for the comaprison
+  - [ ] Do fig4 a)-b) Error vs sigma  for pure and conj case c)-d) optimal scaling for the two cases
-- [ ] rewrite lalazar and abbott explanation more clearly (maybe play with the noise distribution)
+- [x] rewrite lalazar and abbott explanation more clearly (maybe play with the noise distribution)
-- [ ]
+  - [ ] do fig. 6 a) heatmap N vs sigma b)  e vs noise c) heatmap N vs noise d) line noise distribution

 ## Introduction

 - Tuning curves are often assumed to have a regular shape.
 Many studies are made analysing populations of neurons which are responsive in a localised region of the stimulus space (E.g. DS cells, Place Cells, etc...)

 - Nevertheless data shows that in deeper regions of the brain, neurons does not always have a simple selectivity profile.
-For example, data from lalazar and Abbott shows that tuning curves of neurons in motor cortex may arise from random connectivity and possess an high degree of irregularity inside the same population.

-- A more structured  example is the coding scheme of grid cells.
+A well studied example are grid cells.
 Grid cells encode the position of the animal by mean of a set of phases in a set of different periods.
 This coding scheme introduce high ambiguity at single cell level, but at level of population overcome the performance of classical coding schemes.

+- Another example, data from lalazar and Abbott shows that tuning curves of neurons in motor cortex may arise from random connectivity and possess an high degree of irregularity inside the same population.

 - Heterogeneity and irregularities may improve the population code, but also introduce higher levels of ambiguity that can lead to disruptive errors when the population size is finite.